cctry/watermark/README.md

 #### Usage

-To insert a watermark, what are needed are a private key for RSA encryption, a picture waiting for being marked, a bi-level image used as watermark
+To insert a watermark, what are needed are a public key for RSA encryption, a picture waiting for being marked, a bi-level image used as watermark

-- To insert a watermark: python watermark.py insert <origin image fliename> <mark image filename> <privateKey>
+- To insert a watermark: python watermark.py insert \<origin image fliename\> <mark image filename> <privateKey>

 ​	e.x. python watermark.py insert image.png mark.png 4fe9fw684f5d9